-The Expulsion from Spain is perceived as the harshest blow ever sustained by the Jewish People during the Middle Ages: The downfall of a grand and glorious Jewish community was enshrouded in a cloak of cosmic dimensions, as if it represented the expulsion of the entire Jewish People or even the expulsion of humanity from the face of the earth.
-Shortly thereafter, scholars in the Sephardic Diaspora, as well as those of sixteenth-century Safed and other centers of Jewish learning in Eretz Israel, accorded significance to this tragedy, perceiving it as the pangs of Redemption, the tribulations that will befall Israel at the advent of the Redemptive Era in Jewish history.
-The expulsion edict was signed on 5252 (1492), a date echoed numerologically in the following Biblical verse: “Hear the word of the LORD, O ye nations, and declare it in the isles afar off, and say: ‘He that scattered Israel doth gather him, and keep him, as a shepherd doth his flock.’”
-[Jeremiah 31:10].
+Many perceive the expulsion from Spain as the harshest blow to the Jewish people during the Middle Ages: The glorious Jewish community’s downfall was represented as if it were the expulsion of the entire Jewish people, even the expulsion of humanity from the face of the earth.
+Shortly thereafter, scholars in the Sephardic Diaspora, as well as those of sixteenth-century Safed and other centres of Jewish learning in Eretz Israel, accorded a significance to this tragedy, perceiving it as the pangs of redemption, the tribulations that will befall Israel in the redemptive era in Jewish history.
+The expulsion edict was signed in 5252 (1492), a date echoed numerologically in the following Biblical verse: ‘Hear the word of the LORD, O ye nations, and declare it in the isles afar off, and say: “He that scattered Israel doth gather him, and keep him, as a shepherd doth his flock”’ (Jeremiah 31:10).
 Kabbalistic literature associates this verse with the onset of the rising dawn.
-These interpretations were well-established in the minds of Jews in the relevant communities, reinforcing the era’s redemptive dimension.
+These interpretations became well-established in the relevant Jewish communities, reinforcing the sense of the era’s redemptive dimensions.

-In his Migdol Yeshuot trilogy (comprising Yeshuot Meshiho, Maayanei Hayeshua and Matzmiah Yeshua), Don Isaac Abarbanel, the greatest leadership figure among the exiles from Spain, nurtured hope among his fellow Jews and helped them cope with the expulsion crisis.
-His views were shared by several prominent Kabbala scholars, including Rabbis Isaac Louria/Ashkenazy, Shlomo Alkabetz, Yosef Karo and Manasseh Ben-Israel, Attachment to Eretz Israel and the events occurring therein during the 16th century were considered the renaissance and restoration of the Jewish nation within its own land, thereby attesting to and confirming the above insights, according to which Jewish statehood is being restored.
-The authentic Messianic idea was thus realized most vividly in multiple areas of activity: Political-military—measures intended to conquer the land militarily (David Hareuveni and Solomon Molcho); settlement—aliya (immigration to Eretz Israel—plural: aliyot) and dwelling throughout its territory (Don Joseph Nasi and Doña Gracia Nasi); fortifying the cities of Eretz Israel by building walls that surround them and undertaking Jewish political activism (Abraham Castro in Jerusalem and Don Joseph Nasi in Tiberias); political-economic—the Ancona Boycott (Don Joseph and Doña Gracia Nasi), along with development of the textile industry in Safed, silk production in Tiberias and tourist activities in the Lower Galilee; restoration of the Hebrew language—in administration, the educational system and religious literature; political-Messianic-legislative—restoring the Sanhedrin, renewing ordination, national codification of Halakha in the Shulhan Arukh (Rabbis Jacob Berab and Joseph Karo); establishment of a Hebrew press that disseminated the works of authors from Safed and elsewhere in Eretz Israel throughout the Jewish Diaspora, including the liturgical poetry of Rabbis Shlomo Alkabetz and Israel Najara; increased significance of the Ten Lost Tribes and their inclusion in the vision of Redemption and a future Sanhedrin and finally, the emergence of an Ingathering of the Exiles in microcosm, owing to aliya from Spain, the Ottoman Empire, North Africa, Italy and even Germany, as well as the liturgical seal on European states from the Low Countries to Poland, resulting from the Diaspora’s attraction to the Jewish community in Eretz Israel.
-The Messianic ideal at the foundation of all these phenomena was thus not merely some abstract, theoretical or metahistorical concept but rather a series of actual, practical, operative and historical measures.
+In his Migdol Yeshuot trilogy, Don Isaac Abarbanel, the greatest leader among the exiles from Spain, nurtured hope among his fellow Jews and helped them cope with the expulsion crisis.
+His views were shared by several prominent Kabbalah scholars, including Rabbis Isaac Louria Ashkenazy, Shlomo Alkabetz, Yosef Karo and Manasseh Ben-Israel.
+The events occurring within Eretz Israel during the sixteenth century were considered the renaissance and restoration of the Jewish nation within its own land and fostered attachment to it.
+This attested to and reinforced the belief that Jewish statehood was being restored.
+The authentic messianic idea was realized evidently in political and military bids to conquer Eretz Israel (David Hareuveni and Solomon Molcho), immigration to and settlement throughout Eretz Israel (aliyah pl. aliyot; Don Joseph Nasi and Doña Gracia Nasi), the fortification of its cities with perimeter walls, and the undertaking of Jewish political activism (Abraham Castro in Jerusalem and Don Joseph Nasi in Tiberias).
+It was also realized as evidently in political-economic ways (the Ancona Boycott led by Don Joseph and Doña Gracia Nasi), the development of the textile industry in Safed, silk production in Tiberias and tourist activities in Lower Galilee.
+It was also achieved through the restoration of the Hebrew language in administration, education and religious literature; in political-legislative ways through restoring the Sanhedrin, renewing ordination, national codification of the halakhah in the Shulhan Arukh (Rabbis Jacob Berab and Joseph Karo).
+There was also the establishment of a Hebrew press that disseminated works from Safed and elsewhere in Eretz Israel throughout the Jewish Diaspora, including the liturgical poetry of Rabbis Shlomo Alkabetz and Israel Najara.
+There was also increased significance attached to the Ten Lost Tribes and their inclusion in the vision of redemption and a future Sanhedrin.
+Finally, an Ingathering of the Exiles in microcosm emerged, owing to aliyot from Spain, the Ottoman Empire, North Africa, Italy and even Germany, as well as the liturgical seal on European states from the Low Countries to Poland, resulting from the diaspora’s attraction to the Jewish community in Eretz Israel.
+The messianic ideal underpinning these phenomena was thus not merely some abstract, theoretical or metahistorical concept but rather a series of actual, practical, operative and historical measures.